-The Group had the following major non-cash transactions during the year:
+Major non-cash transactions:

 - (a) The Group entered into rental agreements in respect of its restaurant properties under operating leases.
 Pursuant to the terms and conditions of the rental agreements, the Group is required to restore the restaurant properties to the conditions as stipulated in the rental agreements.
-During the year, the Group has accrued and capitalised the estimated restoration cost of HK\$2,127,000 (2012: HK\$353,000) for such obligation. - (b) During the year, the Group entered into finance lease arrangements in respect of property, plant and equipment with a total capital value at the inception of the leases of HK\$1,069,000 (2012: Nil).
+Accordingly, the Group has accrued and capitalised the estimated restoration cost of HK\$1,318,000 (2013: HK\$2,127,000) for such obligations during the year. - (b) During the year ended 31 December 2013, the Group entered into finance lease arrangements in respect of property, plant and equipment with a total capital value at the inception of the leases of HK\$1,069,000.

-38. CONTINGENT LIABILITIES
+38. Contingent liabilities